 For individuals living with an Amphetamine addiction, the stimulating properties of the drug are known to make them feel more relaxed and comfortable in a vast range of social situations.
 Amphetamines are abused in several different ways.
 Reports have shown that Amphetamines are often snorted or injected, however the substance is also smoked or taken orally.
 When individuals achieve, the euphoria produced from prescription Amphetamines it is usually a result of pills being either crushed and snorted or mixed in water and injected.

 Today, abuse of Amphetamines in the U.S. has become a major problem.
+Additionally, the long term effects of adhd medication abuse can cause serious complications in a persons life.
 In 2015, a report from SAMHSA revealed that over 17.2 million Americans used prescription stimulants, while 5.3 million were reported to abuse them.
 Prescription stimulants such as Adderall and illicitly made Amphetamines, like Meth Amphetamine, are not only addictive but disruptive to an individual progress and success in life.

 Amphetamine addiction can happen to anyone, even if the drug is taken as prescribed by a doctor.
 Becoming addicted to Amphetamines does not only happen to those who abuse the drug.
 So, whether Amphetamines are abused or taken as prescribed, the disease of addiction does not discriminate.
 Amphetamines, much like other substances, dramatically changes the pleasure response in a person’s brain chemistry.
 Ultimately, Amphetamine exhausts pleasure receptors and eliminates the body’s ability to feel anything good or pleasurable without it.
 When not using the drug, chronic Amphetamine abusers have strong side effects of depression, suicidal thoughts and ideations.